Best Places to Visit in Saudi Arabia

 Al Khobar

-Al Khobar, part of Saudi Arabia's Eastern Province, displays its rich history through various landmarks.
-The city is home to beautiful sites such as the Al Khobar Corniche, lined with palm trees and offering stunning views from sunrise to sunset, and The Heritage Village, a gingerbread replica of an Arabian village.
-Scitech Technology Centre, another landmark, showcases the innovations fostered by Saudi Arabia's public investment
+Al Khobar, part of Saudi Arabia’s Eastern Province, displays its rich history through various landmarks.
+The city has amazing places like Al Khobar Corniche, with cool palm trees and awesome views all day.
+The Heritage Village looks just like an old Arabian village.
+The Scitech Technology Centre is a cool place that shows off new inventions made possible by Saudi Arabia’s government money.

 Al Khobar’s local cuisine is sure to satisfy food enthusiasts.
 Indulge in delectable dishes like Kabsa (flavorful rice and meat), Saleeg (creamy rice cooked in milk), and fresh seafood from the city’s private beaches.
 All can be paid for in Saudi riyals.
 End your day with an exquisite taste of Arabic coffee in one of the local coffee shops.